 Early History of the Aprhys family

-Another 247 words (18 lines of text) covering the years 161 and 1615 are included under the topic Early Aprhys History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aprhys research.
+Another 124 words (9 lines of text) covering the years 1615, 1541, 1624 and 1616 are included under the topic Early Aprhys History in all our PDF Extended History products and printed products wherever possible.

 Aprhys Spelling Variations